 This smartwatch has a square design — as opposed to the round style — similar to the Apple Watch.
 Functionally, there isn’t much of a difference between a round or square display, although the latter has more screen real estate.
 It’s powered by Fitbit’s OS — not Wear OS or Android — but still offers a storefront to download apps, watch faces, and more.
 The entire experience is enhanced by Amazon’s Alexa voice assistant.
 You can control most apps and functions using your voice, like checking the weather, playing music, and activating smart home devices.

 In regards to functionality, the watch offers sleep tracking, health and activity tracking, smartwatch notifications, and third-party app support through Pandora, Spotify, Deezer, and more.
 With a premium subscription, Fitbit’s health and fitness guidance can keep you and your body in check, with access to guided programs and trainers, too.
+Furthermore, this Fitbit has a heart rate monitor (similar to the Skagen), as well as being able to track your steps, distance, calories burned, hourly activity, and active minutes.
 If you don’t need a smartwatch, compare this to some of the best watches on the market.

 Award: BEST FOR MOBILE COMPANION